johannesschiessl/johannesschiessl/README.md

-Founder of Ignotum & 16 year old student
+Founder of Memorics & 16 year old student

 I built (web) apps - mostly with Typescript and Next.js.
 I like to experiment with AI.